adharshasam/Adiu.AI/README.md

 **Insight #2**: Our Logistic Regression Classification Model confirms that stuttering events can be detected with 99% accuracy with just the following variables: 'Prolongation', 'Block', 'SoundRep', 'WordRep', 'Interjection' & 'NaturalPause'.

+**Note**: Since 'Block' & 'SoundRep' have significantly strong correlation, 'SoundRep' could be removed from the list of feature variables before model training.
+The model accuracy, in this case, becomes 96%.

 **Citation:**

 @misc{lea:2021,